nodejs/node/doc/api/crypto.md

 The `options` argument controls stream behavior and is optional except when a cipher in CCM or OCB mode (e.g. `'aes-128-ccm'`) is used.
 In that case, the `authTagLength` option is required and specifies the length of the authentication tag in bytes, see [CCM mode][].
-In GCM mode, the `authTagLength` option is not required but can be used to restrict accepted authentication tags to those with the specified length.
-For `chacha20-poly1305`, the `authTagLength` option defaults to 16 bytes.
+For AES-GCM and `chacha20-poly1305`, the `authTagLength` option defaults to 16 bytes and must be set to a different value if a different length is used.

 The `algorithm` is dependent on OpenSSL, examples are `'aes192'`, etc. On recent OpenSSL releases, `openssl list -cipher-algorithms` will